alessandrapaim/the1975/README.md

 ### Improvements:
 * Add horizontal dropdown menu in Albums and Lyrics.
 * In Lyrics, add three columns with the titles of the songs and when clicked, on the same page, show the complete lyrics of the song without forwarding to another page.
-* Add internal search menu
+* Add internal search menu.
-* Change font color in Tour
+* Change font color in Tour.
-* Explore different ways of displaying the album and tracklist
+* Explore different ways of displaying the album and tracklist.
-* In the future change the layout according to each album
+* In the future change the layout according to each album.

 ✨That's all for now✨